toml-lang/toml/toml.md

 ## Comment

 A hash symbol marks the rest of the line as a comment, except when inside a string.
-All valid code points except CR (U+000D) are permitted in a comment.
+All valid code points except NUL (U+0000) and historic line-breaking codes (U+000A through U+000D) are permitted in a comment.

 ```toml
 # This is a full-line comment